-Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: You pay a \$40 copay for each Medicare-covered individual therapy visit.
-Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare- You pay a \$40 copay for each Medicare-covered group therapy visit. qualified mental health care professional as allowed under applicable state laws.In addition to the Medicare-covered outpatient mental health benefits, we cover counseling for general topics Cost-shares for Medicare-covered additional telehealth services are the same as the standard cost- sharing for those services in an office setting. such as marriage, family, and grief.
-You may see a Medicare-qualified mental health professional, or Additional counseling services access these additional services over the phone and online using Teladoc, our plan's telehealth provider.
+Services that are covered for you What you must pay when you get these services Services provided by a psychiatrist \$25 copay for each Medicare-covered individual therapy visit with a psychiatrist. \$25 copay for each Medicare-covered group therapy visit with a psychiatrist.
+Services provided by other mental health care providers \$25 copay for each Medicare-covered individual therapy visit with other mental health care providers. \$25 copay for each Medicare-covered group therapy visit with other mental health care providers.
+In addition to the Medicare-covered outpatient mental health benefits, we cover counseling for general topics such as marriage, family, and grief.
+You may see a Medicare-qualified mental health professional, or access these additional services over the phone and online using TeladocTM, our plan's telehealth provider.
 Behavioral health visits can be scheduled 7 days a week from 7 am - 9 pm local time.
-Call Teladoc at You pay a \$0 copay for each counseling visit with a Teladoc [TM] provider.
-1-800-835-2362, TTY:711.
-You pay a \$40 copay for each counseling visit with a Medicare- qualified mental health provider.
-If cost sharing applies, any amounts you pay for these services do not count towards your maximum out-of-pocket amount.
-Outpatient rehabilitation services Prior authorization may be required.
-Covered services include: physical therapy, occupational therapy, and speech language therapy.
-You pay a \$35 copay for each Medicare-covered occupational Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient therapy visit. departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-You pay a \$35 copay for each Medicare-covered physical therapy visit.
-You pay a \$35 copay for each Medicare-covered speech language therapy visit.
+Call TeladocTM at 1-800-835-2362 TTY:711 \$0 copay for each counseling visit with a Teladoc TM provider.
+Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+Services provided by a physical therapist \$40 copay for each Medicare-covered physical therapy visit.
+Prior Authorization may be required.

-Services that are covered for you What you must pay when you get these services Outpatient substance abuse services Covered services include: Substance Use Disorder services such as individual and group therapy sessions provided by a doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care Prior authorization may be required.
-You pay a \$40 copay for each Medicare-covered individual therapy visit.
-You pay a \$40 copay for each Medicare-covered group therapy professional or program, as allowed under applicable state laws.
+Services that are covered for you What you must pay when you get these services Services provided by an occupational therapist \$40 copay for each Medicare-covered occupational therapy visit.
+Prior Authorization may be required.
+Services provided by a speech language therapist \$40 copay for each Medicare-covered speech language therapy visit.
+Prior Authorization may be required.
+Outpatient substance abuse services \$25 copay for each Medicare-covered individual Covered services include: therapy visit.
+Substance Use Disorder services such as individual and group therapy sessions provided by a doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional or program, as allowed under applicable state laws.
+Prior Authorization may be required. \$25 copay for each Medicare-covered group therapy visit.
+Prior Authorization may be required.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the costsharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient." visit.
-Prior authorization may be required.
-You pay a \$300 copay for each Medicare-covered visit to an outpatient hospital facility.
-You pay a \$250 copay for each Medicare-covered visit to an ambulatory surgical center.
-Over-the-counter (OTC) items Our Plan covers: Up to \$70 per calendar quarter.
-Limited to one order per benefit period.
-Orders will be shipped to your home.
-Unused balances at the end of each benefit period will be forfeited.
-You can order up to 9 of the same item per quarter.
-Additional limits may apply to some items.
-There is no limit on the number of total items in your order.
-For more information visit our plan website listed on the back cover of this booklet.
-You pay a \$0 copay for covered OTC items.
-If cost sharing applies, any amounts you pay for these services do not count towards your maximum out-of-pocket amount.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Services provided at an outpatient hospital \$270 copay for each Medicare-covered surgical visit to an outpatient hospital facility.
+Prior Authorization may be required.